Luckyguess-0/MHGU-Lawn-Mower/README.md

 # MHGU-Lawn-Mower
-Removes grass effects in area 8 of swamp for massive fps boost.
+Removes grass effects in area 8 of marshlands for massive fps boost.